 You can set the following variables as environment variables using the Configuration Explorer GUI tool, or by editing the common.cfg configuration file.
-Alternatively, you can modify some of these configuration variables at runtime using the SetConfigValue() series of APIs, and you must preface the configuration variable with "Common.", e.g. Common.IT DAEMON PORT.
+Alternatively, you can modify some of these configuration variables at runtime using the SetConfigValue() series of APIs, and you must preface the configuration variable with "Common.", for example Common.IT_DAEMON_PORT.

 Variable Description IT_DAEMON_PORT TCP port number for the Orbix daemon.
 IT_DAEMON_SERVER_BASE A server that is launched in separate processes listens on its own port.
 The first server port assigned is IT_DAEMON_SERVER_BASE plus 1, subsequently allocated ports increment until IT_DAEMON_SERVER_BASE plus IT_DAEMON_SERVER_RANGE.
 IT_DAEMON_SERVER_RANGE The number set in this variable is used together with that set in IT_DAEMON_SERVER_BASE to determine the range of port numbers available for Orbix servers.
 IT_DEFAULT_CLASSPATH This is a colon-separated list of full path names specifying the location of class files for the Java Interpreter.
 Default value points to the CLASSPATH environment variable.

-Variable Description IT_IMP_REP_PATH The full path name of the Implementation Repository directory.
+IT_IMP_REP_PATH The full path name of the Implementation Repository directory.
 IT_INT_REP_PATH The full path name of the Interface Repository directory.
 IT_JAVA_INTERPRETER The number set in this variable is used together with that set in IT_DAEMON_SERVER_BASE to determine the range of port numbers available for Orbix servers.
-IT_LOCAL_DOMAIN The name of the local internet domain, for example, progress.com.
+IT_LOCAL_DOMAIN The name of the local internet domain, for example, microfocus.com.

-\ These configuration variables can be set using the SetConfigValue() API.
-See "CORBA::ORB::SetConfigValue()" on page 221 of the Orbix C++ Programmer's Reference.
+These configuration variables can be set using the

+SetConfigValue() API.
+See "CORBA::ORB::SetConfigValue()" in the Orbix Programmer's Reference C++ Edition.